 As a nation we are proud of the British armed forces and we continue to support them in Barnsley.

-If you or someone you know is struggling because of the recent events in Afghanistan, there is support available.
-As part of our Armed Forces Covenant agreement there is a range of support from across the council and partners where needed.
+If you or someone you know is struggling because of the recent events, there is support on offer.
+As part of our Armed Forces Covenant agreement there is a range of support from us and partners where needed.
 Find out more about our Armed Forces Covenant.

 The government is also offering support for veterans.